Bertrand Baguette: Super GT

 In 2014, Baguette became a factory driver for Honda, and began competing in the Super GT championship in Japan.
 Between 2014 and 2018, he drove for the Epson Nakajima Racing team in the GT500 class, alongside co-driver Daisuke Nakajima from 2014 to 2016 and then Kosuke Matsuura during the 2017 and 2018 seasons.
 The team's Honda NSX-GT was the only GT500 car in the series equipped with Dunlop Tyres during these seasons, which were generally lacking performance compared to rival tyre manufacturers.

 During his first season in the series in 2014, Baguette scored his first Super GT podium at the fifth round in Fuji Speedway.
 In 2017, Baguette and Matsuura drove the Epson Nakajima Racing Honda to victory at the Suzuka 1000km, considered as the biggest race in Japan.
-Moreover, 2017 was the last year the race was run as a 1000km event and part of the Super GT calendar.
+Moreover, 2017 was the last year the race was run as a 1000 km event and part of the Super GT calendar.

 For the 2019 season, Baguette was announced to drive the No. 17 Keihin Real Racing Honda NSX-GT equipped with Bridgestone tyres, partnering with Japanese driver Koudai Tsukakoshi.
 During the 2019 season, they scored two pole positions and one podium, but did not win a race.

 Honda kept the two drivers for the next season.
 After scoring the fastest overall time of the pre-season tests in Okayama in March, the season was put on hold due to the coronavirus pandemic and Baguette returned to Belgium.
 Eventually, the 2020 season began in July, though Baguette nearly missed the season opener due to Japan's restrictions to let foreigners enter the country, but could obtain his visa just on time for the first race.
 The season was the best yet for Baguette, as he and Tsukakoshi managed to score two victories – at the second round at Fuji and fourth round at Motegi – and battled the whole season for the title.
 Both victories saw Baguette starting the race in second position and overtake the leader on track during his stint, before Tsukakoshi finished the job by driving to the finish without mistakes.
 The pair were leading the championship on countback going into the final round at Fuji, where ten teams could potentially win the title.
 The Real Racing NSX finished the race in fourth after a great comeback from a poor qualifying in which the No. 17 car could only manage twelfth position.
 This result saw Baguette and Tsukakoshi finish third in the championship, ten points behind the No. 100 Team Kunimitsu NSX driven by Naoki Yamamoto and Tadasuke Makino.